syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Sorting-and-Filtering.md

 ---
 layout: post
-title:  Using WinForms Spreadsheet to sort and filter the MS Excel | syncfusion
+title:  Sorting and Filtering in Spreadsheet | syncfusion
 description: This section discusses how to use WinForms Spreadsheet with examples to perform sorting and filtering operations in Microsoft Excel.
 platform: windowsforms
 control: Spreadsheet